tjboise/CE497597/README.md

 ![image](https://user-images.githubusercontent.com/95270677/218219341-93df5426-baaa-454d-a21b-398d78e74790.png)

+2. download data

+- train and validation data-> link:

+- test data ->  link:

+put the downloaded data into the folder in step 1.

-2. Upload the whole folder onto your google Drive.
+3. upload the data folders to your Google Drive.

-3. open the **train.ipynb**
+4. Open and run the **train.ipynb**, there are specific tutorials in the **train.ipynb** to lead you go through the training and testing procedure.